TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-09-20-new-in-symplify-5-3-new-cool-features-of-package-builder.md

     [PackageBuilder](https://github.com/symplify/package-builder) was always sort of meta package with all **the cool and shiny features anyone can use**.
 After all, it's the most downloaded Symplify package hitting almost [1000 downloads a day](https://packagist.org/packages/symplify/package-builder/stats).

     In Symplify 5 now it allows you to **drop manual binds** from Symfony configs, separate files from directories **in one method** and merge nested YAML parameters **with 1&nbsp;service**.
-tweet: "New post on my Blog: New in Symplify 5: 3 New Cool Features of PackageBuilder #symfony #autowiring #yaml"
 ---

 You don't have this package installed yet?